Pavel-Durov/blog/src/hexagonal-architecture-and-its-practical-application/README.md

 The problem with layered architecture is that we (engineers) tend to take the separation of layers lightly.
 In layered applications, the domain logic usually "leaks" between layer boundaries.

 Projects without well-defined domains are hard to reason about and maintain.
-Additionally, in practice, the architecture is usually quite complex for large projects, and it's hard to project it into rigid,one-dimensional layer drawings.
+Additionally, in practice, the architecture is usually quite complex for large projects, and it's hard to project it into rigid, one-dimensional layer drawings.

 In **HA** we don't have this dimensional restriction.
 We have the application on the inside communicating using abstraction over interfaces with the external world.
 Strict boundaries, abstraction and separation of concerns are the key here.

 ## HA vs N-Tier Architecture

 Conceptually, our software has little difference between UI, Database, Network or other layers.
 All these software components can be looked at as "black boxes" that have inputs and outputs.
 With Layered architectural diagrams, we naturally separate layers by type and not by functionality; UI at the top, Database at the bottom, and we throw something in the middle.

 When we run the same software in different modes, such as Production, Testing etc, we want to have the ability to replace one type of interaction with another; UI with a test suite, Actual Database with an in-memory instance, etc...
 In other words, we want the same functionality but different implementations.
 Well, that's what HA is all about ☝️.

 # HA components

 ## Domain